vlad-batalan/criminal-akinator/anime-akinator/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+If the command does not work is due to an open issue, try setting an environment variable before.

+For Windows:
+`set NODE_OPTIONS=--openssl-legacy-provider`
+For Linux/Mac:
+`export NODE_OPTIONS=--openssl-legacy-provider`

 ### `npm test`

 Launches the test runner in the interactive watch mode.\